The wonderful USA-made cover from Thirsties called Thirsties Duo Wrap.

-Size 2 Snap in celery on lowest rise setting on a 15 pound baby over medium Workhorse diaper
+Size 2 Snap on lowest rise setting on a 15 pound baby over Medium Workhorse diaper.

-5 months old in size 2, snap version set at smallest rise and current version of hook and loop shown on mountain range print set at medium rise.
+Green cover is a 5 month old in size 2 set at smallest rise; grey print cover is hook and loop set at medium rise.
 Generally, the hook and loop version looks neater but the snaps can be more comfortable, but preferences vary.
 Snaps last longer than hook and loop does in the wash.
 The snap version out-sells the hook and loop version by a lot - so snaps are often preferred.

-Thirsties Duo size two on a 14 month old 19 pound toddler (Original Aplix hook and loop shown)
+Thirsties Duo size two on a 14 month old 19 pound toddler (Original narrower hook and loop shown)

 Snappi fastened red edge Cloth-eez prefold is underneath.
 Nothing to fold down.
 It fits perfectly.
-(Original Hook and Loop shown) She also fits the Bummis Super Whisper Wrap in Medium.
-The Thirsties Medium is a bit big on her, since she's on the thin side.
+(Original Hook and Loop shown) The Thirsties Medium is a bit big on her, since she's on the thin side.
 See more pictures of this toddler for comparisons.